Db2-DTE-POC/wxddemo/docs/wxd-federation.md

-# Federation with IBM watsonx.data
+# Federation with watsonx.data
-IBM watsonx.data can federate data from other data sources, there are a few out of box connectors and one could create additional connectors using the SDK if need be (This does involve some programming and testing effort) and not a trivial exercise.
+Watsonx.data can federate data from other data sources, there are a few out of box connectors and one could create additional connectors using the SDK if need be (This does involve some programming and testing effort) and not a trivial exercise.
 We will use the existing PostgreSQL instance, add some data, and test the federation capabilities.

 Open the developer sandbox and use existing scripts to create a PostgreSQL database and add some data.